Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 63 - Whisper.
 It just uses whisper ( pre-trained model ) to instantly generate subtitles.
 Weak point :
-  It cant generate subtitles if multiple people are talking at the same time .
+  It cant generate subtitles if multiple people are talking at the same time.

+*Day 64 - Seq4Seq Cross.
+The Seq4Seq uses two neural network, one decoder to query a encoder network at every single time step.
+This make the model to read most critical information to write a summary on.
+Weak point :
+  It will get exponentially slower as the documents get longer.